MKergosien/VirtualConcierge/README.md

 This Virtual Concierge provides all the information a guest needs to know for their stay.
 It includes:
--Information about us, the house, and our pets.
+*Information about us, the house, and our pets.
--A "Around Town" section that integrates the YELP API -A "Games" section that lists all the board games we own via the Board Game Geek API -A "Guestbook" that saves reviews to a database.
+*A "Around Town" section that integrates the YELP API *A "Games" section that lists all the board games we own via the Board Game Geek API *A "Guestbook" that saves reviews to a database.

 Things that I would love to implement in V2.0 includes:
--A deeper dive into the Yelp API for better searching.
+*A deeper dive into the Yelp API for better searching.
--Make the board games clickable - provide general info about the game and instructions on how tp play.
+*Make the board games clickable - provide general info about the game and instructions on how tp play.